A Table Full Of Joy

 Instructions

-• Divide sugar cookie dough into 6 equal portions.
+• Divide the sugar cookie dough into 6 equal portions.
 Roll each piece into thick logs.

 16 oz premade sugar cookie dough

-• After the dough is chilled, working on one log at a time- keeping the other logs in the freezer or in the refrigerator- place candy corn directly into the log.
+• After the dough is chilled, work on one log at a time, keeping the other logs in the freezer or refrigerator.
+Place candy corn directly into the log.
 I recommend placing the smaller tip into the log, gently pressing it in, and continuing to place candy corn into the cookie dough all the way down the length of the log.
-Work one row at a time, then rotate slightly and add the next row, repeat until you have a corn on the cob look.
+Work one row at a time, then rotate slightly and add the next row.
+Repeat until you achieve a corn-on-the-cob look.

 48 oz candy corn

-• Return completed cob to the refrigerator or freezer and repeat with remaining logs.
+• Return completed cob to the refrigerator or freezer and repeat with the remaining logs.

 Notes